eoneof/indesign-custom-menu-maker/README.md

 With this simple framework you can create an infinite amount of your very own menu items in a declarative way.

+Menus are useful for startup scripts with lots of functionality.

 ![screenshot](/img/screenshot.png)
 *Demo*